orai-nlp/bl2mp/README.md

 -------------------
 If you use these corpora, datasets or models please cite the following paper:

 - G. Urbizu, M. Zulaika, X. Saralegi, A. Corral.
 How Well Can BERT Learn the Grammar of an Agglutinative and Flexible-Order Language?
 The Case of Basque.
 The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING2024).
 May, 2024.
-Torino, Italia
+Torino, Italy